4th Quadrant of Victory Square

 History, present, future

-Completing the semicircle of Victory Square will demonstrate the strength of the geometric vision and complete the main axis of the CTU campus.
-It will become a new destination for students, residents of Dejvice and the whole of Prague.
-By connecting to the city’s infrastructure with diverse spaces and a balanced functional mix, we will create a block full of life at every moment of the day and throughout the year.
+Completing the semicircle of Victory Square will showcase the power of the geometric vision and finalize the main axis of the Dejvice campus.
+It's set to become a prime destination for students, Dejvice residents, and all of Prague's inhabitants.
+By integrating with the city’s infrastructure, offering diverse spaces, and maintaining a balanced mix of functions, we aim to establish a block that buzzes with life at every hour and throughout the year.

-Two adjacent blocks have the same footprint but unique context.
-The western one ends Zikova Street in its center with a sunken square.
+Two adjacent blocks have the same footprint but unique contexts.
+The western block terminates at Zikova Street in its centre with a sunken square.
 It functions as a vibrant administrative and university location.
 The northern part is purely residential and consists of a hybrid block with a semi-enclosed courtyard that serves as a quiet corner for its residents and visitors.
 Both blocks are connected on all sides to key pedestrian routes, making them permeable and creating no barriers.
-The parter to the city is open to smaller operations to activate the streets.
+The parterre towards the city is open to smaller operations to activate the streets.
 Towards the inner blocks, the parterre offers everyday seating and tranquillity in a busy city.

-Each facade has a different structure that reflects the function of the building, its context and orientation.
-This creates a mix that matches the scale of typical Dejvice houses with a rich material palette and small.
-The plasticity of the facades of the apartment buildings allows for further occupation.
-Large office and institutional buildings complement the ground floor with their atriums, which will be alive even in the winter months.
-The design concept is open for further refinement with the investors of the individual buildings.
-The cultural center connected at the end of Technical Street represents a new point for the cultural axis of Dejvice.
+Each façade has a different structure that reflects the building’s function, context, and orientation.
+This creates a mix that matches the scale of typical Dejvice houses, with a rich material palette and intricate details.
+The plasticity of the apartment building façades allows for further occupation.
+Large office and institutional buildings complement the ground floor with their atriums, which will thrive even in the winter months.
+The design concept is open to further refinement with the investors of the individual buildings.
+The cultural centre connected at the end of Technická Street represents a new point on the Dejvice cultural axis.

-The design of sustainable urbanism and public spaces requires a multidisciplinary approach.
-We design buildings with high energy efficiency, but also well designed adjacent public spaces that support forms of sustainable transport.
-The design of green infrastructure consists of a dense network of surface and point vegetation elements such as perennial plantings or tree avenues.
-Green infrastructure helps to reduce the heat island effect, improve air quality and retain rainwater from paved surfaces and building roofs.
-Sustainable materials such as wood or recycled materials are used in the design.
+A sustainable urban design and public spaces require a multidisciplinary approach.
+We design buildings with high energy efficiency, but also well-designed adjacent public spaces that support forms of sustainable transport.
+The design of green infrastructure consists of a dense network of surface and point vegetation elements, such as perennial plantings or tree avenues.
+Green infrastructure helps reduce the heat island effect, improve air quality, and retain rainwater from paved surfaces and building roofs.
+Sustainable materials, such as wood or recycled materials, are used in the design.
 The use of local materials is preferred.

 Cityförster: Martin Sobota, Piotr Kalbarczyk, Jona Fani, Anneke Sandow, Petre Simonescu, Edoardo Facchinelli